What is Pinterest

 While browsing Pinterest you will commonly find pins that have additional information or meta data on them.
 This data helps the user decide if they want to visit the link or not.
 And the pin is known as rich pins.

 When you share an existing pin on Pinterest, it is known as repin.

 Tasty Pins is a tool that will help you optimize your site and pins for Pinterest.
-It is must have tool if you want to properly optimize various element contributing to Pinterest SEO.
+It is a must-have plugin if you want to properly optimize various elements contributing to Pinterest SEO.